-Bull fighting in Spain is probably one of the best-known popular customs around the world.
+Bull fighting in Spain has been at the heart of culture for centuries.
+From the prehistoric bull worship and sacrifice to the modern bullfights, this is probably one of the best-known popular customs around the world.

 Bullfights are considered one of the symbols of the Hispanic culture.
 They are not only organized in Spain but also in Portugal, France and part of Latin America, where some customs may vary.
 However, Spain has the longest season and it is the country in which most of the bullfights take place.

 Are you planning to attend one?
 Make sure to get your tickets well in advance!